cplagz/sigenergy/README.md

 ### Notes

 - **No credentials in the script** — API key and System ID are read from `/config/secrets.yaml`.
 Only the HA token is saved locally (in `.pvoutput_upload_config.json`, chmod 600)
+- **Two upload modes** — standard fields (v1-v4, v6) use the fast batch API (30 records per call).
+Extended fields (v7-v12) must use individual API calls due to a PVOutput batch API limitation — you will be warned of the estimated extra time before confirming
 - **Re-running is safe** — PVOutput overwrites existing entries rather than duplicating them
 - **Gaps in HA history** (e.g. after a restart) are skipped cleanly rather than uploading zeroes
 - A 2-second pause between each batch of 30 keeps the script within PVOutput's rate limits